Chewelah, Washington: History

 The town's newspaper, The Independent, was founded by William Hunter Brownlow (1860–1946) in 1903 and has been in publication ever since.
 The first issue came off the press on June 19, 1903, with the help of his four sons—Truman, Ralph, Arthur, and Alex—Brownlow.
 The family produced a weekly eight-page newspaper.

-By 1905 the population had reached 650, and within a few years many prosperous copper, silver, lead, and some gold mines were flourishing in the area.
+By 1905, the population had reached 650, and within a few years many prosperous copper, silver, lead, and some gold mines were flourishing in the area.
 The most successful ore mined in Chewelah was magnesite.
-By 1916 Chewelah's plant was said to be the largest producer of magnesite in the country, and at full production was the largest producer in the world, shipping some 700 tons daily.
+By 1916, Chewelah's plant was said to be the largest producer of magnesite in the country, and at full production was the largest producer in the world, shipping some 700 tons daily.
 During the war, there were as many as 800 people working at the plant making high temperature-resistant refractory brick.

 By 1920 Chewelah's population had grown to 1,600 people and continued to prosper until the late 1960s.
 In 1968, the magnesite plant closed down due to cheaper competition from Japan and changes in the steel industry.
-Despite this major change, Chewelah survived the transition from being a "one-company town", and today Chewelah has several thousand residents and displays a pleasant blend of the past and future.
+Despite this major change, Chewelah survived the transition from being a "one-company town", and today Chewelah has over two-thousand residents and displays a pleasant blend of the past and future.
 With its moderate climate, dry land, and irrigated farming, ranching and dairy farming continue to be mainstays.
 Chewelah's diversified economy also includes a ski area and golf course, among other industries.

-In June 2019, the Chewelah Creative District became the second state-designated creative district in the state, following a similar designation for Edmonds..
+In June 2019, the Chewelah Creative District became the second state-designated creative district in the state, following a similar designation for Edmonds.